ADAM CARADOG THOMAS

 What is Psychotherapy?

-Quite simply, in therapy I aim to offer a calm and confidential space to gently explore any challenges you might currently be facing, or any difficult patterns that you might have noticed throughout your life.
-My training is in integrative psychotherapy and counselling which allows me to draw on a range of approaches and build a therapy best suited for you.
+In psychotherapy I offer a calm and confidential space to gently explore any challenges you might currently be facing, or any difficult patterns that you might have noticed throughout your life.

-I understand that finding a therapist can be an anxious process and it is quite normal to feel nervous upon meeting one for the first time.
+I understand that finding a psychotherapist can be an anxious process and it is quite normal to feel nervous upon meeting one for the first time.
 In that initial session we would simply talk about what brought you here.
 And we can take that at whatever pace you feel comfortable with.
-We might think about why you feel you might benefit from therapy right now, what you hope to gain from it, or about any present challenges in your life.
+We might think about why you feel you might benefit from psychotherapy right now, what you hope to gain from it, or about any present challenges in your life.

 Qualifications